syncfusion-content/ej2-navigations-docs/ej2-javascript/carousel/navigators-and-indicators.md

 ### Indicator Types

-You can choose different type of indicators available using the `indicatorsType` property.
+Choose different types of indicators available using the `indicatorsType` property.
 The indicator types are categorized as follows:

 * [Default Indicator](#default-indicator-type)
 * [Dynamic Indicator](#dynamic-indicator-type)